About us

 Who we are

-We are an association founded by Ghanaian people living in Catalonia to improve the opportunities of migrant people in Catalonia, as well as to improve opportunities of rural communities in the Savannah Region of Ghana.
-We also work weaving intercultural networks that help break down stereotypes about migration and promote a more humane society.
+We are an association founded by Ghanaian people living in Catalonia to improve opportunities of migrant people in Catalonia, as well as to support local resilient opportunities for communities in Sawla District, in the Savannah Region of Ghana.
+We also work weaving intercultural networks that help break down stereotypes about migration and promote a more humane global society.

 Since we started this project in 2007, we have overcome many obstacles and have collectively learned a lot about how to accompany, care for, and work together for a fairer world, where migrating is a right at everyone’s reach.
 Today, we continue to learn and work for the right to migrate and for social-environmental glocal justice, thanks to the active and thoughtful participation of Ghanaian people, Catalan people as well as from all over the world who collaborate in our programs.